MarkZaydman/Lecture-2023-ADLM-PreanalyticsConference/slides.md

       The Pareto Principle is often observed for processes that exhibit a power law<br>
     </p>
     <p>
-      For a power law distributed data, mean and variance are undefined<br>
+      For a power law distributed data, mean and variance can be undefined<br>
     </p>
     <p>
       <ins>
         Significance<br>
       </ins>
-      &emsp;&bull; There is no expected per collector cost<br>
       &emsp;&bull; It is difficult to define a typical collector<br>
       &emsp;&bull; It is difficult to define an outlier collector<br>
     </p>